 Questions are the Answer*, developed by the Agency for Healthcare Research and Quality (AHRQ), has suggested general questions, treatment specific questions, and a Build Your Question List tool.

 Understand your role in your care: VHA's Patient Advocate site has published Patient Rights and Responsibilities so that you will better understand what to expect from care provided by VA.
 This document covers topics from your participation in healthcare decisions to keeping personal clothes and effects.

 Involve your loved ones: Keep your loved ones informed about your care plan.
 Better yet, ask a family member to assist you in understanding and carrying out your care plan.

 Make sure you and your caregivers are clear about what medications you take: Be sure to tell your caregivers what medications you are taking, including non-prescription medications, vitamins and herbal remedies.
 When you receive a prescription, make sure it is the right medication and the right dose.
-Here's an easy-to-use medication record sheet to help with keeping track of all of these - just fill it in.
-Be sure to keep your list up to date!

 *By clicking on these links, you will leave the Department of Veterans Affairs Web site.

 †VA does not endorse and is not responsible for the content of the linked Web site.